 What Makes a Puzzle Difficult?

-On seeing a puzzle for the first time, most people immediately are drawn to think of words with those letters near the beginning of the word.
-Secondarily, words where the puzzle letters are close together in the word tend to pop up in people's minds more.
-Conversely, words where the letters are scattered throughout the word tend to be harder to mentally associate.
+On seeing a puzzle for the first time, most people immediately are drawn to words with those letters near the beginning of the word.
+Secondarily, words where the puzzle letters are close together in the word tend to pop up in people's minds.
+Conversely, words where the letters are scattered throughout the word tend to be harder to find.
 For each of the game's puzzles we compute a "letter position difficulty" score which serves as one of the factors that determines a puzzle's complexity.

 Among the early ideas we considered was that the more possible solutions the puzzle had, the easier it may be to solve.
 However, this is a flawed line of thinking because not all words are created equal.
 Even if the puzzle had only one possible solution, if that word was in everyone's common vocabulary, it might be relatively easy to solve.
 Conversely, a puzzle that has 100 solutions could be very hard to solve if all those words were relatively obscure.

-What we are doing in the game is to look at the word frequency to gauge how common words are.
+We decided to use word frequency to gauge how common words are.
 This is based on looking at how often words appeared in large collections of text documents (e.g., how often the word appears across all the Wikipedia articles).
 We take these word frequencies across all possible solutions and derive a "frequency score" for the puzzle.
 This better represents how easy it will be for someone to come up with an answer rather than the shear number of possible solutions.

-We pre-compute the previously mentioned position difficulty and the frequency score for each puzzle and then blend those together to arrive at an overall difficulty score.
+We pre-compute the "letter position difficulty" and the frequency score for each puzzle and then blend those together to arrive at an overall difficulty score.
 It is this final difficulty score that determines how frequently the puzzle will appear in the game.

 How Does the Game Pick the Puzzle?